 Development policies commonly seek to modernise Indigenous societies and conservation policies frequently deny Indigenous rights.
 Even ‘community-led’ approaches can impose external conservation objectives rather than supporting endogenous development.

-This project will undertake detailed case studies of four target communities, each with unique but threatened agrobiodiversity and biocultural heritage, and inform policymakers about the potential for Indigenous biocultural heritage to support sustainable development.
-Funded by the British Academy, the project partners are the Indigenous NGO ANDES (Peru), the Centre for Chinese Agricultural Policy (CCAP), Kenya Forestry Research Institute and the Indian NGO Lok Chetna Manch.
+This project undertook detailed case studies of four target communities, each with unique but threatened agrobiodiversity and biocultural heritage, and informed policymakers about the potential for Indigenous biocultural heritage to support sustainable development.
+Funded by the British Academy, the project partners were the Indigenous NGO ANDES (Peru), the Centre for Chinese Agricultural Policy (CCAP), Kenya Forestry Research Institute and the Indian NGO Lok Chetna Manch.

-- Provide a robust evidence base and nuanced understanding of the relationship between cultural heritage, biodiversity and sustainable development, and how Indigenous worldviews, cultural values and customary laws promote or hinder sustainable development
+- Provided a robust evidence base and nuanced understanding of the relationship between cultural heritage, biodiversity and sustainable development, and how Indigenous worldviews, cultural values and customary laws promote or hinder sustainable development

-- Explore how Indigenous biocultural heritage can address sustainable development challenges, and present the findings to policymakers and development agencies to promote more holistic and culture-centred policy and planning, and
+- Explored how Indigenous biocultural heritage can address sustainable development challenges, and presented the findings to policymakers and development agencies to promote more holistic and culture-centred policy and planning, and

-- Contribute to the establishment of biocultural heritage territories – collectively-governed landscapes that promote agrobiodiversity conservation, sustainable livelihoods and secure land rights, based on Indigenous values and worldviews.
+- Contributed to the establishment of biocultural heritage territories – collectively-governed landscapes that promote agrobiodiversity conservation, sustainable livelihoods and secure land rights, based on Indigenous values and worldviews.

-The project will undertake participatory action-research in four communities (each comprising several villages or hamlets) in centres of origin and diversity of important food crops, rich in underutilised landraces, Indigenous crops and crop wild relatives:
+The project undertook participatory action-research in four communities (each comprising several villages or hamlets) in centres of origin and diversity of important food crops, rich in underutilised landraces, Indigenous crops and crop wild relatives:

 - Quechua communities in Lares, Peru sustain biodiversity-rich agroecosystems in the Andean highlands, with high potato and maize diversity and traditional barter markets which enhance access to agrobiodiversity for nutrition.